Sunrise Elementary School Parent Handbook

 Before and After School Program

 Sunrise offers a Qualstar-rated Before & After School Program.
-Hours are 6:30 to 7:50 a.m.
+The hours are 6:30 to 7:50 a.m.
 2:45 to 6:00 p.m.
 Sunrise has a well-planned and well-staffed program that provides an environment where children can learn, take part in supervised recreation, build strong, positive relationships with responsible, caring adults and with their peers.
 Our program strives to provide school age children with a safe and nurturing environment while promoting physical, emotional and intellectual development.

 Personal electronic communication devices include but are not limited to: personal digital assistants, cell phones, digital media players, i-pods, i-pads, MP3 players, portable CD or DVD players or any other personal technology device that may be stand-alone or may use wireless communication between users across some form of telecommunications network.